NikiforovAll/nikiforovall.github.io/_posts/2024-06-18-polyglot-persistance-with-aspire.md

 builder.Build().Run();
 ```

-As you can see, it quite easy to put everything together.
+As you can see, it's quite easy to put everything together.

 When working on a project, it is generally a good practice to maintain consistency in how you organize and structure your code.
 This includes how you reference and use resources within your project.